-The Notes will be issued under a base indenture dated as of November 6, 2018 and a second supplemental indenture thereto to be dated as of , 2019, to be entered into between us and U.S. Bank National Association, as trustee.
-We refer to the indenture and the second supplemental indenture collectively as the "indenture" and to U.S. Bank National Association as the "trustee."
+The Notes will be issued under a base indenture, dated as of November 6, 2018, between us and U.S. Bank National Association, as trustee, as supplemented by a third supplemental indenture thereto to be dated as of December , 2020.
+We refer to the indenture and the third supplemental indenture collectively as the "indenture" and to U.S. Bank National Association as the "trustee."
 The Notes are governed by the indenture, as required by federal law for all bonds and notes of companies that are publicly offered.
 An indenture is a contract between us and the financial institution acting as trustee on your behalf, and is subject to and governed by the Trust Indenture Act of 1939, as amended.
 The trustee has two main roles.
 First, the trustee can enforce your rights against us if we default.
-There are some limitations on the extent to which the trustee acts on your behalf, described in the second paragraph under "Events of Default-Remedies if an Event of Default Occurs" below.
+There are some limitations on the extent to which the trustee acts on your behalf, described under "-Events of Default Occurs" below.
 Second, the trustee performs certain administrative duties for us with respect to the Notes.

 This section includes a summary description of the material terms of the Notes and the indenture.
 Because this section is a summary, however, it does not describe every aspect of the Notes and the indenture.
 We urge you to read the indenture because it, and not this description, defines your rights as a holder of the Notes.
-The base indenture has been attached as an exhibit to the registration statement of which this prospectus supplement is a part and the second supplemental indenture will be attached as an exhibit to a post-effective amendment to the registration statement of which this prospectus supplement is a part, in each case, as filed with the SEC.
+The base indenture has been attached as an exhibit to the registration statement of which this prospectus supplement is a part and the third supplemental indenture will be attached as an exhibit to a Current Report on Form 8-K, in each case, as filed with the SEC.
 See "Where You Can Find More Information" in this prospectus supplement for information on how to obtain a copy of the indenture.

-The Notes will mature on November 1, 2024.
+The Notes will mature on January 31, 2026.
 The principal payable at maturity will be 100% of the aggregate principal amount.
-The interest rate of the Notes is % per year and will be paid every February 1, May 1, August 1 and November 1, commencing November 1, 2019, and the regular record dates for interest payments will be every January 15, April 15, July 15 and October 15, commencing October 15, 2019.
+The interest rate of the Notes is % per year and will be paid semi-annually in arrears on January 31 and July 31 of each year, commencing July 31, 2021, and the regular record dates for interest payments will be every January 15 and July 15, commencing July 15, 2021.
 If an interest payment date falls on a non-business day, the applicable interest payment will be made on the next business day and no additional interest will accrue as a result of such delayed payment.
-The initial interest period will be the period from and including , 2019, to, but excluding, the initial interest payment date or the stated maturity date, as the case may be.
+The initial interest period will be the period from and including December , 2020, to, but excluding, the initial interest payment date, and the subsequent interest periods will be the periods from and including an interest payment date to, but excluding, the next interest payment date or the stated maturity date, as the case may be.

-We will issue the Notes in denominations of \$25 and integral multiples of \$25 in excess thereof.
-The Notes will not be subject to any sinking fund and holders of the Notes will not have the option to have the Notes repaid prior to the stated maturity date.
+We will issue the Notes in denominations of \$2,000 and integral multiples of \$1,000 in excess thereof.
+The Notes will not be subject to any sinking fund.